paramrathour/blog/pages/_posts/1970-01-01-hello-world.md

 Well, get ready for a time skip, if you thought I would be churning out blog posts now that I had everything setup, then oh boy, were you wrong.
 By now, I had became a ...

 ... slave to originality
 : There were so many ideas that I ditched because someone else had already done an amazing job on it, and I felt like I can barely improve upon it.
-Examples include the [self-help](https://shreyasnadkarni.medium.com/)ish stuff and the [philosophical deep dives](https://ksr.onl/blog/) made by my friends and also, the surprisingly intuitive and exciting math [articles](https://www.science4all.org/articles/) and [videos](https://www.youtube.com/playlist?list=PLkahZjV5wKe-Z1RP3ZiYwe8JSAolmqF9M)/[playlists](https://www.youtube.com/playlist?list=PLsdeQ7TnWVm_EQG1rmb34ZBYe5ohrkL3t) available on the internet.\
+Examples include the [self-help](https://shreyasnadkarni.medium.com/)ish stuff and the [philosophical deep dives](https://ksr.onl/blog/) made by my friends and also, the surprisingly intuitive and exciting [math](https://hidden-phenomena.com/)/[cs](https://nicholas.carlini.com/writing/2020/digital-logic-game-of-life.html)/[science](https://www.science4all.org/articles/) articles and [videos](https://www.youtube.com/playlist?list=PLkahZjV5wKe-Z1RP3ZiYwe8JSAolmqF9M)/[playlists](https://www.youtube.com/playlist?list=PLsdeQ7TnWVm_EQG1rmb34ZBYe5ohrkL3t) available on the internet.\
-Even for posts that looked generic, I gave them a unique twist to set them apart from the rest.
+Even for posts that looked generic, I have given them a unique twist to set them apart from the rest.

 ... slave to perfection
 : So many of my ideas just rot in the draft-stage as it requires a truckload of time and effort to polish them into blogs comparable to the quality with the rest of the site.
 Even after publishing them, I only popularise them after some time has elapsed.
 This allows me to share it with a smaller set of people and get feedback.\
 Though, the biggest bottleneck is undoubtedly generating graphics; my obsession with creating perfectly vectorised (or otherwise lossless) images that are compatible with both [light and dark modes]({% post_url 2023-12-17-latex-tips %}/#code-highlighting-using-minted) leads to unimaginable levels of time waste.
 Such as the next image, which was improvised by our artist [aishik](https://nathaishik.github.io/).
-Check out his [art](https://www.instagram.com/nathaishik/)!
+Check out his [art](https://www.instagram.com/aishikart/)!

 > When will I be free? 🌊
 {: .prompt-info}